navis-org/fafbseg-py/docs/source/intro.rst

 ------------------------
-As the introduction above shows, there are various types of FAFB data (skeletons, meshes, segmentations, synapses, synaptic partners) available on various platforms (CATMAID, flywire and other web services) and in two different spaces (FAFB14 and flywire/FAFB14.1).
+As the introduction above shows, there are various types of FAFB data (skeletons, meshes, segmentations, synapses, synaptic partners) available on various platforms (CATMAID, FlyWire and other web services) and in two different spaces (FAFB14 and FlyWire/FAFB14.1).

 ``FAFBseg`` and its R analog (`link <https://github.com/natverse/fafbseg>`_) provide a single interface to draw from and combine all the FAFB data.

 In particular, it enables you to:

-- load flywire neurons (e.g. for visualization and analysis)
+- load FlyWire neurons (e.g. for visualization and analysis)
-- skeletonize flywire neurons
+- skeletonize FlyWire neurons
-- query connectivity for flywire or FAFB14 neurons
+- query connectivity for FlyWire or FAFB14 neurons
-- transform data between FAFB14 and flywire
+- transform data between FAFB14 and FlyWire
-- move data between manual FAFB14, Google and flywire segmentation (experimental and subject to community guidelines!)
+- move data between manual FAFB14, Google and FlyWire segmentation (experimental and subject to community guidelines!)

 General layout
 **************
 Currently, ``FAFBseg`` is divided into four main modules:

-- ``fafbseg.flywire``: work with flywire segmentation
+- ``fafbseg.flywire``: work with FlyWire segmentation
 - ``fafbseg.google``: work with Google segmentation of FAFB14
 - ``fafbseg.move``: import/export/move data around
-- ``fafbseg.xform``: transform data between FAFB14 and flywire
+- ``fafbseg.xform``: transform data between FAFB14 and FlyWire

-You will find that certain functions have a version for Google and for flywire.
+You will find that certain functions have a version for Google and for FlyWire.
 For example, :func:`fafbseg.flywire.locs_to_segments` and :func:`fafbseg.google.locs_to_segments` let you map locations to segmentation IDs for the respective data set.

 Check out the tutorials